 Universities, colleges and alternative providers of higher education voluntarily took part in the TEF.
 Each provider was rated Gold, Silver or Bronze, or received a Provisional award where there was not enough data for a full assessment.

 The TEF awards were decided by an independent panel of experts including academics, students and employer representatives.
 Drawing on national data and evidence submitted by each university or college, the TEF measures excellence in three areas: teaching quality, learning environment and student outcomes.

-The University’s Vice-Chancellor, Shirley Atkinson commented: “We are delighted that the panel of assessors has awarded our learning and teaching provision as Silver.
+The University’s former Vice-Chancellor, Shirley Atkinson commented: “We are delighted that the panel of assessors has awarded our learning and teaching provision as Silver.
 We are particularly pleased that they highlighted the excellent outcomes our students achieve thanks to our strong relationships with employers, enabling our graduates to begin their careers with relevant work-ready knowledge and skills.
 We know that we are delivering excellent research and practice-informed teaching to all of our students and that this is having a tangible impact on our graduates and the wider city and region.”

 The TEF panel noted our high levels of student satisfaction with teaching and academic support and the work we do to tailor each student’s experience to their needs, which results in our students being highly satisfied with the teaching, academic support and feedback they receive and in achieving their potential.

 The panel considered all the information in the University of Sunderland’s submission in relation to the TEF criteria and its judgement reflects in particular, evidence of: excellent engagement with employers in course development, exposure of students to professional practice through engagement with industrial and community partners, tailored academic experiences for students with personalised support, and a culture that facilitates excellent teaching through a comprehensive programme of professional development and funding commitments to support pedagogical research.